Category

 GET THE REPORT

 GSOCs may look different depending on your security needs, but they all serve the same core purpose: protecting your people, property, and business operations from all possible security risks.
 Formulate your GSOC based on your company’s specific makeup of teams, sites, physical assets, threats, and available resources.
-For example, threats and security needs will differ greatly between an e-commerce company and a restaurant chain.
+For example, threats and security needs will differ significantly between an e-commerce company and a restaurant chain.

 • Continuously monitor intelligence data to assess organizational risks